Chapter 15 The YouTube / Twitch / Instagram User

 These bouts are similar, the tension of not being allowed to cross the red line to get the porn fix they ‘rightly deserved’, then wondering where the pleasure was after finishing the deed.
 Fear of crossing the line, losing control and returning to the bed, only to be stalked by the fear your partner wanted sex.
-As the ‘safe’ YouTube videos no longer satisfy you due to desensitisation, lack of novelty, and the certain knowledge that sooner or later you’ll visit your favorite online harem.
-The final humiliation and shame being when that certainty become a fact, followed by the immediate return to chain-viewing.
+The ‘safe’ YouTube videos will no longer satisfy you due to desensitisation, lack of novelty, and the certain knowledge that sooner or later you’ll visit your favorite online harem.
+The final humiliation and shame then being when that certainty become a fact, followed by the immediate return to chain-viewing.

 OH, THE JOYS OF BEING A PMOer!